srksaurabh1/testing_crew/README.md

-# TestingCrew Crew
+# Brand Monitoring Crew

-Welcome to the TestingCrew Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+Welcome to the Brand Monitoring Crew project, powered by [crewAI](https://crewai.com).
+This project is designed to create brand summaries using agents, leveraging the powerful and flexible framework provided by crewAI.
+Our goal is to enable your agents to collaborate effectively on generating comprehensive brand summaries, maximizing their collective intelligence and capabilities.

 ## Installation